Marines

 Authorized DoD ID cardholders wishing to sponsor guests on MCB Camp Lejeune are required to do the following:

-Visitor Center now accepting electronic requests - NEW!
+Visitor Center now accepts electronic requests

 • All visitors will be required to complete the Sponsored Visitor Form (SECNAV 55121)